Contact Us

 Inside the professional range

-• InBody 770S — full 6-frequency, premium clinical and athletic.
-Bariatric, oncology, sports academies.
+• InBody 770S full 6-frequency, premium clinical and athletic.
+Bariatric, oncology, and sports academies.

-• InBody S10 — designed for bedridden patients.
-Dialysis centres, palliative care, ICU.
+• InBody S10 is designed for bedridden patients.
+Dialysis centres, palliative care, and ICU.

 Full professional-tier model comparison here.